saramagdalinski/ESLint-Study/README.md

 4. It returns the final, flattened configuration object to Python.
 5. Python counts the number of rules set to "error" vs "warn" to calculate strictness.

-Located in `standard_linter/`, the `eslint.config.js` is the ESLint configuration file used in the Deep Dive Analysis for RQ4.
+Located in `standard_linter/`, the `eslint.config.mjs` is the ESLint configuration file used in the Deep Dive Analysis for RQ4.
 It utilizes the official `typescript-eslint` strict and stylistic options.
 This provides an unbiased and maximum strictness baseline to determine if a bug was theoritetically preventable by any modern static analysis rule, regardless of the rules the project owners chose to enable.

 ---